Be the first to know about Karus Gold’s latest news and developments

 Karus shareholders will benefit from drill results from FG Gold and Gold Creek expected in Q1 2021.
 In addition, keeping Karus unlisted in the near-term will reduce costs and be strategic in the timing of bringing Karus back to public markets.

 Currently there will be no ticker symbol or public market to sell Karus shares.
-There are plans to list on the TSX-V in the first half of 2021.
+There are plans to list on the TSX-V in 2021.

 Karus Gold will be a “reporting issuer”, which means what?